 A typical asset purchase agreement will deal with the following matters:

-Goodwill equates to the expectation that having purchased something from a business, the customer will return.
+Goodwill is the brand reputation that is built up in relation to specific goods or services and which attracts customers.
+Where a business has established goodwill it is expected that customers will return to purchase something from the business.
 The buyer will therefore seek reassurance that he is protected from the seller adversely affecting its goodwill.
 The buyer will usually require the inclusion of restrictive covenants into the agreement, such as a non-competition clause.

-The Transfer of Undertakings (Protection of Employment) Regulations ("TUPE") protect employees' rights on the transfer of assets of a business.
-The fundamental principle of TUPE is that if a seller is buying the assets of the business as a "going concern", then the employees engaged in that business will be deemed to transfer to the buyer automatically.
+The Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) protects employees' rights on the transfer of assets of a business.
+The fundamental principle of TUPE is that if a seller is buying the assets of the business as a ‘going concern’ (ie the company is running and making a profit), the employees engaged in that business will be deemed to transfer to the buyer automatically.
 On that basis, the buyer and the seller will have to liaise early in order to inform and consult affected employees.

 For advice on transferring employees and TUPE as part of an asset purchase, you can always Ask a lawyer.